ihasdapie/chenbrian.ca/content/posts/1/first_post.md

 ---
 You made it!
 The first post on my blog.
 Sorry to get your hopes up, but there's not much to see here.
+It's a work in progress!

 [Maybe get to know me?](https://chenbrian.ca/about)